 What Is the Survival Rate of People Diagnosed with Mesothelioma?

 “Five-year survival rate,” in medical terms, refers to the percentage of patients who live five years or longer after being diagnosed with mesothelioma.
 These rates are determined by looking at the number of patients who, after being diagnosed with a specific type of mesothelioma, go on to live for at least five more years.
 Though every case is different and all situations are unique, these numbers are fairly accurate due to the large numbers of people diagnosed with mesothelioma in the United States every year.

 The various five-year survival rates for different types of mesothelioma are:

 - Peritoneal mesothelioma: 52% (with specific treatment)

 These numbers take into account all patients of all ages and genders who are diagnosed with the specified types of mesothelioma.
 However, when broken down by age, those numbers change.
 For example, among patients under the age of 45 who are diagnosed with any type of mesothelioma, the five-year survival rate may be as high as 37%, according to some studies.

 Can a Mesothelioma Prognosis Be Improved?

-There are several ways to improve a mesothelioma prognosis, no matter the age or gender of the patient or the stage of the cancer.
+There are several ways to improve your quality of life while living with mesothelioma, sometimes even improving a prognosis, no matter the age or gender of the patient or the stage of the cancer.